cyrus-and/chrome-remote-interface/README.md

 ### module.Protocol([options], [callback])

-Fetch the [Remote Debugging Protocol][rdb] descriptor from the Chrome repository according to the version of the remote Chrome instance, or fall back to the local hardcoded version if not available.
+Fetch the [Remote Debugging Protocol][rdb] descriptor.

 `options` is an object with the following optional properties:

 - `host`: [Remote Debugging Protocol][rdb] host.
 Defaults to `localhost`;
 - `port`: [Remote Debugging Protocol][rdb] port.
 Defaults to `9222`;
-- `fallback`: a boolean indicating whether the protocol must be fetched *remotely* or if the fallback local version must be returned.
+- `remote`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be returned.
+If it is not possible to fulfill the request then the local version is used.
 Defaults to `false`.

 `callback` is executed when the protocol is fetched, it gets the following
 arguments:

 - `err`: a `Error` object indicating the success status;
 - `protocol`: an object with the following properties:
-   - `fallback`: a boolean indicating whether the returned descriptor is the hardcoded version (due to user choice or error) or not;
+   - `remote`: a boolean indicating whether the returned descriptor is the remote version or not (due to user choice or error);
    - `descriptor`: the [Remote Debugging Protocol][rdb] descriptor.

 When `callback` is omitted a `Promise` object is returned.